Menu

 Key points – How to be a man

-• Many men embrace aspects of traditional masculine identity – such as trying to handle problems alone or declining to talk about certain emotions – that don’t serve them well, especially at a time when men’s rates of anxiety, depression, loneliness and suicide are so high.
+1. Many men embrace aspects of traditional masculine identity that don’t serve them well.
+For example, they might insist on handling problems alone or decline to talk about certain emotions.
+This creates problems for men at a time when their rates of anxiety, depression, loneliness and suicide are high.

-• Traditionally ‘manly’ qualities can be preserved but reimagined.
+6. Rebrand old ‘manly’ traits.
+Traditionally masculine qualities can be preserved but reimagined.
 Competitiveness is a powerful motivator, but frequently denigrating or belittling other men in your life undermines deep trust in these relationships.

-• Men’s relationships would benefit from less of a narrow focus on advice-giving and problem-solving and more mutual support, commiseration, empathy and nurturing.
+7. Accept help – and offer it.
+Men’s relationships would benefit from a less narrow focus on advice-giving and problem-solving and more mutual support, commiseration, empathy and nurturing.

 Learn more